Music - Animal Concert

 Build the safari bus and a train track (an O-shaped track is recommended).

 Now experiment with the app.

-Put the safari bus on the track and allow the children to explore the different functions of each button.
+Put the safari bus on the track and allow the students to explore the different functions of each button.

 Place one action brick of each color on the track.

-Have the children take turns using the app to “drive” the bus.
+Have the students take turns using the app to “drive” the bus.

 What happens after the bus passes each action brick?

-Talk to the children about the sounds they’ve just heard.
+Talk to the students about the sounds they’ve just heard.